Eight Forest Lane

 • Baking powder – for extra lift giving you a nice thick biscuit.

 • Plant-based Milo – the super star and key flavour of these biscuits.
-I use the plant based version to make these biscuits dairy-free but you can use the regular if you want or any malted milk drink such as Ovaltine.
+I use the plant based version to make these biscuits dairy free but you can use the regular if you want or any malted milk drink such as Ovaltine.

-How to store these biscuits
+How do I store these biscuits?

 These milo cookies are best enjoyed fresh when the edges are still nice and crisp as they have a tendency to go a little soft when stored, however they are still delicious.